hyperf/hyperf/docs/en/pool.md

 ];
 ```

-### Constant frequency
+### Constant Frequency

-Hyperf also provides another low-frequency component `ConstantFrequency`.
+The framework also provides another low-frequency component called `ConstantFrequency`.

-When this component is instantiated, a timer will be started and the method `Pool::flushOne(false)` will be called at a regular interval.
-This method will take a connection from the pool and a connection will be destroyed when the method judged it has been idle for more than a period of time.
+Once this component is instantiated, it starts a timer that calls the `Pool::flushOne(false)` method at fixed intervals.
+This method retrieves one connection from the pool and destroys it if it has exceeded the idle time limit.

 ```php
 <?php